wayrou/chaos-core/README.txt

 Event rooms with choices (“Sacrifice HP for a relic?”)

+Navigation from room to room on dungeon floor screen (3-5 floors per operation)

 Random equipment rewards from battles

 shop nodes (buying equipment) in dungeon runs randomly between battles